mayankmandloi/rick-and-morty/README.md

     • Implement Filters to filter out data based on Species and Gender.
     • Custom elegant design, fonts and icons to make web app more user-friendly.
     • Use your imagination and add features which would make things easier for end users.
-    • You may add portfolio activity comprising awesome work you have done on web application(s).
+    • You may add portfolio activity comprising awesome work you have done on web application(s)

-Build and local environment set-up requirements:
-    • Some bundling package should be used to deliver the static assets for the web page, preferably Webpack.
-    • Standard Linting processes should be set as part of local dev environment which should run with build process.
+## Things not yet covered
+    * CSS
+    * Pagination
+    * Sort By Id
+    * Code clean up
+    * Refactor